jooray/lxmf-message/README.md

 up", you might want to sync with propagation node to see if you have missed any messages.

 Consideration for running: I recommend running rnsd out of this process, otherwise it would start and stop all the time.
-Also, in process rnsd can get stuck.
+Also, the "in process" rnsd can get stuck.
 Just run rnsd in background.

 ## Learning and credits